Neo-47/RL-in-a-Nutshell/Policy Gradient/Policy Gradient Methods for Reinforcement Learning with Function Approximation/README.md

 algorithms following the value-function approach.

 As mentioned in the problem section of DQN summary [here](https://github.com/Neo-47/RL-in-a-Nutshell/tree/master/DQN%20/Human%20level%20control%20through%20deep%20RL#the-problem), small updates to Q may significantly change the policy and therefore change the data distribution, i.e. an update that increases Q(st, at) often increases Q(st+1, at) for all a and hence also increases the target, possibly leading to oscillations or divergence of the policy.
-You can read more to see how they treated this problem.
+You can read more to see how they treated this problem from the value-based methods perspective.

 ## The Solution

+Policy gradient methods try to optimize the policy directly instead of working with value functions.
+In these methods, the agent sees some experience and from that experience tries to figure out how to change the policy in the direction that makes it better.
+In this approach, the policy is explicitly represented by its own function approximator, independent of the value function, and is updated according to the gradient of expected reward with respect to the policy parameters.

-Rather than approximating a value function and using that to compute a determinisitc policy, we approximate a stochastic policy directly using an independent function approximator with its own parameters.
-The policy might be represented by a neural network whose input is a representation of the state, whose output is action seletion probabilities, and whose weights are the policy parameters.
+Rather than approximating a value function and using that to compute a deterministic policy, we approximate a stochastic policy directly using an independent function approximator with its own parameters.
+The policy might be represented by a neural network whose input is a representation of the state, whose output is action selection probabilities, and whose weights are the policy parameters.

 Let *θ* denote the vector of policy parameters and *ρ* the performance of the corresponding